christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 As for the term 'Hebrew", it comes from the Celts who called themselves Iberi.
-The name of Abaris the Hyperborean, a Druid priest who was Pythagoras's teacher, who was the son of Seuthes (Seth), shows this.
-The term Abaris was inspired by the Semitic Iber.
+The name of Abaris the Hyperborean, a Druid priest who was Pythagoras's teacher shows this.
 Iber was sometimes rendered as Aber or Heber and is pronounced as Hebrew in the Hebrew languages.
 Hyperborea, which just like Atlantis, was another name for Ireland.
 The word Atlantis means 'The Island of Atlas'.
 The titan Atlas